VitoKwan/ISU--Vito/README.md

                         max = countD;
                     if (countF > max)
                         max = countF;

-                    for (int level = max; level > 0; level--) {
+                    //From the highest of the chart, if that grade has that many people, put a *, if not put a space. for (int level = max; level > 0; level--) {
                         if (countA >= level)
                             System.out.print(" * ");
                         else